Priyanka Chopra Revealed That She Has This Cute Nickname For Sophie Turner And Joe Jonas

 “So I know a lot of people have been waiting to kind of find out my new name, my big name reveal.
 And so I am really excited to be able to share it with you guys now,” Turner said.
 “My new name is Sophie Vuitton.
 Sansa Fierce.
 Sophie Ghesquière.
 Louis Turner.”

-Given the length of the name, Game Of Thrones fans might think that she’s referencing Daenerys’ long list of titles on the show.
+Given the length of the name, Game of Thrones fans might think that she’s referencing Daenerys’ long list of titles on the show.

 It turns out that Sophie Turner is legally Sophie Jonas now, as she’s officially taken her husband’s last name, Harper’s Bazaar reports.